Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Claude Connectors are MCP servers that extend what Claude can do.
 Over 200 connectors are listed in the Connectors Directory at claude.ai, from Google Drive and Slack to Figma and Canva.
 Some return data for Claude to reason over.
 Others render full interactive UIs inside the chat.

-In this tutorial, you will build an interactive connector (a Claude App) that renders a support ticket card inside Claude, test it locally, and deploy it to a real Claude session.
+In this tutorial, you’ll build an interactive connector that renders a support ticket card inside Claude, test it locally, and deploy it to a real Claude session.

 Two Types of Connectors